reidmorrison/symmetric-encryption/docs/configuration.md

 Move the file for each environment to all of the servers for that environment that will be running Symmetric Encryption.
 Do not copy all files to every environment since each environment should only be able decrypt data from its own environment.
+If you generated your keys on a development machine, you may need to edit the `symmetric-encryption.yml` file to change the `file_name` path to reflect where the key files reside on each server.

 When running multiple Rails servers in a particular environment copy the same key files to every server in that environment.
 I.e. All Rails servers in each environment must run the same encryption keys.